JIESUN233/jiesun233.github.io/_pages/about.md

 ---

 <p>
-  Hello, I'm Jie Sun.
-I am a final-year Ph.D. student in the Department of Computer Science at Zhejiang University, supervised by Zeke Wang and Fei Wu.
-My areas of interest include machine learning systems, graph computing, and recommendation systems.
-I like building efficient and scalable machine learning systems (for GNN, DLRM, and LLM) that leverage heterogeneous hardware, such as NVMe SSDs and GPUs, to address large-scale challenges coming from the industry.
-I am actively pursuing industry positions and have already been selected for the top talent tracks at Bytedance, Alibaba, Tencent, Ant and Huawei.
+  I am Jie Sun, a final-year Ph.D. student in the Department of Computer Science at Zhejiang University, under the supervision of Zeke Wang and Fei Wu.
+My research focuses on the intersection of AI algorithms and AI infrastructure.
+I have previously worked on building efficient and scalable systems for GNN, DLRM, and LLM, utilizing heterogeneous hardware such as NVMe SSDs and GPUs.
+Currently, I am exploring algorithm-system co-design, with a particular emphasis on pushing the boundaries of large model training and deployment, such as scaling large recommendation models within ultra-low latency constraints.
+I am actively pursuing industry opportunities and have been selected for top talent tracks at ByteDance, Alibaba, Tencent, Ant Group, and Huawei.
 </p>
 <p style="margin: 30px 0;"></p>